duckhee/node-error-mailer/README.md

 node-error-mailer
 =================

-A small, simple module that allows you to send errors to an e-mail address using smpt
+A small, simple module that allows you to send errors to an e-mail address using smtp

 ## Installation